callstack/super-app-showcase/README.md

 The super app contains 4 applications:
 - `host` - the main application, which is a super app.
 It contains all the micro-frontends and provides a way to navigate between them.
+- `shell` - the blueprint of `host` application with shared dependencies.
+It could be shared across all the teams, since there no necessary secrets available in this version of `host` application.
 - `booking` - micro-frontend for booking service.
   Booking exposes `UpcomingAppointments` screen and `MainNavigator`. `MainNavigator` is Booking application itself. `UpcomingAppointments` screen is a screen, which is used in the super app in its own navigation.
 - `shopping` - micro-frontend for shopping service.